 Switch to all natural products

 Harsh chemicals aren’t your friends when it comes to keeping healthy hair.
 All natural or even organic products are better in the long run.
+Like the organic shampoos and conditioners in refillable aluminum bottles by Plaine Products.
 Although even with those products, you better read your labels first.
 Because, even those may contain ingredients that don’t do your hair any favors.

 You are better off using all natural products without alcohol, sodium and sulfates.
 The same goes for glycerin and silicons.
 These ingredients could make your hair dryer.
 You can moisturize all you want, but if you keep using products that have the opposite effect, you are getting little result.